 Stormwater runoff from existing development, as well as redevelopment in previous developed areas can be a major source of pollution, including bacteria, fertilizers, pesticides, trash, and other harmful contaminants.
-To the extent allowable under State and local law, the MS4 Operator will continue to implement and enforce the SOPs detailed in the Stormwater Guidance Manual to address stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre of land, including projects less than one acre that are part of a larger common plan of development or sale that will result in disturbance of one or more acres.
-The Stormwater Guidance Manual works in tandem with the MS4 Operator's adopted regulatory mechanism to address structural/nonstructural controls on new development and redevelopment, as well as sanctions to ensure compliance, to the extent allowable under State and local law.
-The MS4 Operator will continue to document the activities conducted and the amount of resources/materials used.
+To the extent allowable under State and local law, the MS4 Operator will continue to implement and enforce the SOPs detailed in its Drainage Criteria Manual to address stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre of land, including projects less than one acre that are part of a larger common plan of development or sale that will result in disturbance of one or more acres.
+The Drainage Criteria Manual works in tandem with the overlapping jurisdictions' adopted regulatory mechanisms to address structural/nonstructural controls on new development and redevelopment, as well as sanctions to ensure compliance, to the extent allowable under State and local law (namely the respective ordinances of the City of Santa Fe, Texas City, Dickinson, La Marque and Hitchcock and Galveston County).
+The MS4 Operator will continue to document activities conducted and the amount of resources/materials used.
 These records, along with any changes made to the BMPs or the corresponding implementation schedule, will be communicated in the annual report.
-Records of enforcement actions will be documented in the meeting minutes and kept in the District file.